PathPlanning/CBS--PrioritizedPlanning--MP/README.md

 - agent_size - radius of an agent.
 Double value, must be not more than 0.5 / scale (otherwise the cells occupied during the movement are computed incorrectly).
 Optional parameter, default value is 0.5

 - time_resolution - parameter, used to tansform primitive duration to the integer number of timesteps.
 Time of transition through an edge equals to the product of its length and time_resolution rounded down.
 For example, if time_resolution = 1000, transition to the closest orthogonal neighbour takes 1000 timesteps, and transition to the closest diagonal neighbour takes 1414 timesteps.

+- focal_w - weight used in ECBS high level search and in Focal search and SCIPP low level searches for construction of the FOCAL list.
+In any case it is garantied that cost of the found solution will not exceed the optimal cost more than in focal_w times.
+Optional parameter, default value is 1.0

 ### Section `options` - definition of the testing parameters.
 Contains following tags:
 - agents_file - common prefix for the input files with agents’ description